jqwik-team/jqwik/BACKLOG.md

 ### Bugs

-- Bug: @Provide method return types cannot be subtypes of Arbitrary<MyType>
-  Solution (seems complicated):
-  - Extend GenericType.canBeAssignedTo to consider super types and type parameters

 - Rerunning failures first does not work in all cases, e.g. try in pbt-java project

+- Bug: Arbitrary method resolution is sometimes too loose.
+  E.g. return type `@Provide ActionSequenceArbitrary<Integer>` would be accepted for parameter of type `@ForAll Arbitrary<ActionSequence<String>>` which will lead to class cast exception on property evaluation.
+See TODO in GenericType.canBeAssignedTo()

 ### Tests